 The Project for Enhancing Effective Learning (PEEL) was founded in 1985 by a group of teachers and academics who shared concerns about the prevalence of passive, unreflective, dependent student learning, even in apparently successful lessons.
 They set out to research classroom approaches that would stimulate and support student learning that was more informed, purposeful, intellectually active, independent and metacognitive.
 The project was unfunded and not a result of any system or institution-level initiative.
 PEEL teachers agree to meet on a regular basis, in their own time, to share and analyse experiences, ideas and new practices.

 PEEL has always operated as a network of autonomous groups of teachers who take on a role of interdependent innovators.
 Coherence is provided by the shared concerns about passive, dependent learning and by structures that allow teachers to learn from and share new wisdom with teachers in other schools as well as a few academic friends.
-These structures have enabled the production of books, the journal PEEL SEEDS, (where teachers write about their practice) conferences, PEEL collective meetings, a range of short courses and in-service activities and of course PEEL in Practice (a large database of teaching practice) available on CD or online.
+These structures have enabled the production of books, the journal PEEL SEEDS, (where teachers write about their practice) conferences, PEEL collective meetings, a range of short courses and in-service activities and of course PEEL in Practice (a large database of teaching practice) available as an online subscription).

 The list of Teacher Concerns, summarise the sorts of concerns that are held by teachers who get involved in PEEL.
 The eight groups of Teaching Procedures that have been built up over the life of the project, reflect the areas where the teachers have been active in developing and extending new teaching practices.
-The twelve Principles of Teaching for Quality Learning were first codified in 1997; they list the critical features of the teaching that PEEL teachers were reporting as being consistently successful in achieving what they felt to be quality learning behaviours in their students.
+The twelve Principles of Teaching for Quality Learning list the critical features of the teaching that PEEL teachers were reporting as being consistently successful in achieving what they felt to be quality learning behaviours in their students.

 The PEEL approach involves teachers moving towards: